SmartTAB/mtusdk/README.md

 - **`mtusdk/com/magtek/mtusdk-native`**: This contains the compiled `.so` files based on the [MagTek Universal SDK for MMS Devices (Linux) - PN 1000009347](https://www.magtek.com/Content/SoftwarePackages/1000009347.zip).
 This Maven library also includes a self-extraction API, and it can be run from the command line for testing.

+- **`mtaesdukpt-native`**: This contains the compiled `.so` files based on MagTek DKUPT AES project to decrypt card holder name and expiration date.

 ## Usage Instructions

 ```xml